In this tutorial, you will learn how to train a segmentation model in Arkindex.

 Browse to the page of the Europeana | Pellet

-project and click Create dataset process in the Actions dropdown menu.
+project and click Create training process in the Processes dropdown menu.

 Select the Pellet